wavefrontHQ/docs/pages/doc/hello_wavefront_aws_tutorial.md

 <tbody>
 <tr>
 <td width="50%" markdown="span">
-1. Navigate to the Integrations page.
+1. Navigate to the **Integrations** page.
-2. Click on the integration that you want to use.
+2. Click the integration that you want to use.
-   A configured integration has a green tick in the top right.
+   A configured integration has a green tick in the top right corner of the tile.
 </td>
 <td width="50%" markdown="span">![Screenshot of several integrations, icon with green tick in top right](images/featured_integrations.png) </td></tr>
 <tr>
 <td width="50%">
-3. Click the <strong>Alerts</strong> tab and click <strong>Install All</strong>.
+3. Click the <strong>Alerts</strong> tab and click <strong>Preview</strong>.
 Here's an example screenshot from the AWS integration.
 Not all integrations have preconfigured alerts.
 <br/><br/>
-You could now edit the alert directly, but we recommend that you clone the alert so you don't interfere with someone else's work.
+Clone the alert.
 </td>
 <td width="50%" markdown="span">![Screenshot shows AWS integration, Alerts tab selected](images/aws_alerts_install.png) </td></tr>
 <tr>